oracle-livelabs/oci/oci-stack-monitoring-fundamentals/homepages/homepages.md

 3. Application specific key resource homepages

 	From the Concurrent Manager homepage, you can easily review the health and performance of this resource.
 Each resource in Stack Monitoring has a home page that provides a central place to review status, performance, alarms, configuration and topology.
 At the top of the page, Stack Monitoring reports the current status, (Up, Down, Not Reporting).
 The color and shape of the status indicator will update depending on the resource status and type.
 Should you find a resource in a down state, the homepage will display a large **red** box with the status of **Down**.
 Stack Monitoring also provides a **Current Status** date and time.
-For example, if this Concurrent Manager goes down, Stack Monitoring will provide a timestamp of when the status switched from **Down** to **Up**.
+For example, if this Concurrent Manager goes down, Stack Monitoring will provide a timestamp of when the status switched from **UP** to **Down**.

 	If a resource has a child resource, the Related resources widget will report the status of each of the children.
 In this example, two resources are up, and one resource, Concurrent Processing CPNode does not have a status.

-	We can see a count of open alarms by severity 1 Warning and 1 Critical.
+	We can see a count of open alarms by severity **1 Warning** and **1 Critical**.
 Clicking an alarm count will open the Alarms slide-out to give you more details including the latest value of the alarm breaching the threshold.
 We'll cover the **Alarms** slide-out in more detail later.

 	Stack Monitoring also provides quick access to critical metrics, these metrics differ by resource type.
-Here we can see Completed Concurrent Requests with an Errored state occur at an average rate of .36, and that the Capacity Utilization of Concurrent Managers is 100%.
+Here we can see **Completed Concurrent Requests** with an Errored state occur at an average rate of .36, and that the Capacity Utilization of Concurrent Managers is 100%.

 	![Concurrent Manager homepage, highlighting current status, open alarms, and top metrics](images/1-3-home.png " ")